telatin/learnperl/TPRCiC/README.md

 ## The generic "conda-forge"

 Of course, BioConda specializes on bioinformatics packages.
-At the same time, the broad use of Perl among bioinformaticians made several Perl modules (like **Capture::Tiny**) only available via BioConda.
+At the same time, the widespread use of Perl among bioinformaticians made several Perl modules (like **Capture::Tiny**) only available via BioConda.

 There is at the moment the idea of moving non bioinformatics packages (and modules) to the more appropriate [conda-forge](https://conda-forge.org/) channel.

+## Final remarks

+I'm grateful for the opportunity of joining the Perl and Raku conference this year.
+I had a long journey with Perl and I would like to thank you all for your efforts in maintaining packages, documentations, and helping people.

 📑 **[Slides](https://github.com/telatin/learnperl/blob/master/TPRCiC/bioconda_slides.pdf)**